 If you are getting one or more of these benefits you do not need to do anything now.

-Universal Credit is very different to the current system of benefits – so it is worth finding out about how it will affect you so you can start thinking about what you may need to do to prepare for it.
+Universal Credit is very different to the ‘legacy’ benefit system – so it is worth finding out about how it will affect you so you can start thinking about what you may need to do to prepare for it.
 See How can I prepare for Universal Credit? for more information.

 For a better idea of when you may need to claim – see When will I have to claim?